lordareicgnon/Walk_likelihood/README.md

 # Walk-likelihood methods
+(c) Aditya Ballal
 We present two novel algorithms for partitioning a network with symmetric edges (both weighted and unweighted) into non-overlapping communities.
 1. Walk-likelihood algorithm (WLA): WLA produces an optimal partition of network nodes into a given number of communities.
-2. Walk-likelihood community finder (WLCF): WLCF predicts the optimal number of network communities mopt using global moves that involve bifurcation and merging of communities and employs WLA to refine node community assignments at each step.
+2. Walk-likelihood community finder (WLCF): WLCF predicts the optimal number of network communities using global moves that involve bifurcation and merging of communities and employs WLA to refine node community assignments at each step.

+The algorithms are explained in details here.

 # Installation

-Both these algorithms WLA and WLCF have been implemented as functions of the python class ```walk_likelihood``` defined in the file ```walk_likelihood.py```.
-The script have been tested with python 3.8.5.
+Both these algorithms WLA and WLCF are implemented as functions of the python class ```walk_likelihood``` defined in the file ```walk_likelihood.py```.
+The scripts have been tested with python 3.8.5.

 Required modules:
 - numpy